VArt67/APDS-9960_Gesture_Sensor_esp8266_Library/README.md

 ---------------
 original library from SparkFun: https://github.com/sparkfun/SparkFun_APDS-9960_Sensor_Arduino_Library

-I first used the modified library by Jon https://github.com/jonn26/SparkFun_APDS-9960_Sensor_Arduino_Library but this one doesn't work anymore wit the new esp8266 library (Interrupt callback functions must be in IRAM)
+I first used the modified library from Jon https://github.com/jonn26/SparkFun_APDS-9960_Sensor_Arduino_Library but this one doesn't work anymore wit the new esp8266 library (Interrupt callback functions must be in IRAM)

 Jon's modifications:
 Removing wire.begin() from SparkFun_APDS9960.cpp and moving it into the examples so that the pins it uses can be specified in your sketch